arpan45/opensource-assistant-JARVIS/README.md

 # J.A.R.V.I.S - Personal Assistant for Windows
-Personal Assistant with useful features for Windows written in python.
+JARVIS is your Personal Assistant with useful features for Windows written in python.
 Simple and easy to use.

 # Features
   Using voice commands you can perform the following: